ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

     ##     -o OUTPUT_DIR, --output_dir=OUTPUT_DIR
     ##                         the output directory [default: none] [REQUIRED]

-Here's what we will use:
+Here’s what we will use:

--   --input\_seqs\_fp: the "tagged" fastq
+-   –input\_seqs\_fp: the “tagged” fastq
--   --file\_type: FASTA or FASTQ?
+-   –file\_type: FASTA or FASTQ?
--   --output\_dir: where to put the demuxed FASTQs
+-   –output\_dir: where to put the demuxed FASTQs

 ``` bash
 TAGDIR=$DEMUX_DIR/tagged_4